𝐓𝐡𝐞 𝐂𝐡𝐫𝐢𝐬𝐭𝐢𝐚𝐧 𝐀𝐫𝐫𝐨𝐠𝐚𝐧𝐜𝐞 𝐚𝐧𝐝 𝐭𝐡𝐞 𝐦𝐢𝐫𝐚𝐠𝐞 𝐨𝐟 𝐮𝐧𝐜𝐨𝐧𝐝𝐢𝐭𝐢𝐨𝐧𝐚𝐥 𝐒𝐚𝐥𝐯𝐚𝐭𝐢𝐨𝐧

 12. Christians don’t have parties, we have “fellowship” and dinner parties are “pot blessings.”

-13. Christian don’t get depressed; we have “a spirit of heaviness.”
+13. Christians don’t get depressed; we have “a spirit of heaviness.”

 14. An enthusiastic Christian is “on fire for God!”